Course Code: CHC52015

 The following are the Admission requirements of Lead college:

-6. Ability to undertake a 120 hour of work placement in a regulated care service
+- Must have the ability to undertake a work placement at a regulated care service.

 Students will need to successfully complete all units in this course to receive a certificate.
 Learners who partially complete the qualification will receive a Statement of Attainment for the units they are deemed competent.